Feeling Daring? Want Something Delicious and Dangerous? The Irish Car Bomb!

 Mix, Mingle & Marvel: 5 Essential Secrets to Crafting Cocktails That Wow!
 This free printable guide is waiting for you; all you have to do is subscribe to my mailing list.

-How to make an Irish Car Bomb Cocktail
+How to Make an Irish Car Bomb Cocktail

 Add the Baileys to the Irish Whiskey until the shot glass is almost full.

 Pop the tab on the can of Guinness and let it sit for a moment.
 You can hear the surge of bubbles from the nitrogen-filled capsule contained in each can or bottle of Guinness.
-The sound reminds me of a can of Reddi Whip when you squirt whipped cream over that piece of Thanksgiving pie.

 Pour the stout into an official Guinness tulip-shaped pint glass at a 45-degree angle until you have enough to cover the shot glass.
 Let the beer settle while you wait for the creamy head to form on the top of the stout.